-We believe that pharmacists and all potential pharmacy managers should have access to all the necessary information, finance options and the support they need in order to successfully open and start their new pharmacy business.
+We believe that pharmacists and all potential pharmacy owners and managers should have access to all the necessary information, finance options and support they need in order to successfully open, start and finance their pharmacy business.

-Whether you are a qualified pharmacist or already a pharmacy owner, opening a new/ your own pharmacy could be a rewarding next step for you.
+Whether you are a qualified pharmacist or already a pharmacy owner, buying, starting or running a pharmacy could be a rewarding next step for you.

 We can help provide financing for:

 - Equity purchase